yushiangfu/study-notes/console.md

 > Note: browser extension [GitHub + Mermaid](https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe?hl=en)
 > is needed to view the flow chart of mermaid syntax
+> Note: any suggestion or opinion is extremely welcome!

 ## Index